GraphQL API

 versionId: '11001990'

-Aidbox generates query with name
+Aidbox generates a query with the name <ResourceType>List.

 The query can accept multiple arguments.
 Aidbox generates arguments from search parameters.

-Each search parameter lead to 2 arguments:
+Each search parameter leads to 2 arguments:

 • <parameter> — simple argument, equivalent to using FHIR search parameter